csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 </script>
 ```

-Again, `file.js` is not a filepath—it’s a string!
+Again, `file.js` is not a filepath — it’s a string!
 It’s not until the browser has
 run this script that it puts a `src` attribute into the DOM and can then request
 it.
 The primary difference here, though, is that scripts injected this way are
 asynchronous by default.
 Despite being hidden from the Preload Scanner, the
 impact is negligible because the file is implicitly asynchronous anyway.

 That said, [async snippets are still an
-anti-pattern](/2022/10/speeding-up-async-snippets/)—don’t use them.
+anti-pattern](/2022/10/speeding-up-async-snippets/) — don’t use them.

 ## `document.write()` Executes Synchronously